-LOCAL NAME Verwertung verpfändeter Geschäftsanteile ENGLISH TRANSLATION Enforcement of share pledge KEY FEATURES KEY FEATURES • A share pledge granted by a company is enforced by way of a sale of the shares in a public auction run by a court or an auctioneer. • Shares may be sold in a private sale if a price for the pledged shares is determined on a stock exchange or the partie agree otherwise.
-As a share pledge enforcement always requires a due and payable claim in favour of the holder of the share pledge to have arisen, the company is technically insolvent on the day that the shares are sold and the affects value.
-Anticipated changes in the next In June 2015, the European Commission released proposals for a new directive two years seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
+- A share pledge granted by a company is enforced by way of a sale of the shares in a public auction run by a court or an auctioneer. - Shares may be sold in a private sale if a price for the pledged shares is determined on a stock exchange or the parties agree otherwise.
+As a share pledge enforcement always requires a due and payable claim in favour of the holder of the share pledge to have arisen, the company is technically insolvent on the day that the shares are sold and this affects value.

+In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: • an effective preventative restructuring framework; • a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; • an ability to cram down dissenting classes of creditors; • adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and • provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.
+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and - provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.